SarahDeLongteacher/website/index.md

 In 2021, I have chosen to donate a portion of my trauma-aware and body inclusive yoga workshops to Restoring Ancestral Winds and SAALT, South Asian Americans Leading Together.
 I have chosen to donate a portion of my cooking and local food workshops to the Spice Kitchen Incubator and Utah Diné Bikéyah.

 To provide sessions and classes more equitably, I offer sliding scale, no-cost, and donation-based options.
-My sliding scale prices are listed here:
+For transparency, my sliding scale prices are listed here.
+Roots pricing acknowledges that everyone is welcome regardless of circumstance.
+Balancer pricing represents standard fees and acknowledges we live in a capitalist society that injustly puts value on productivity and on marginalized cultures.
+Sponsor pricing invites community members to give generously and share their resources so all can participate equitably in spaces with dignity and empathy.

 Roots